OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.data-poster.use-db-storage` | uses database storage when enabled | `true`
 `node.batch-poster.data-poster.use-noop-storage` | uses noop storage, it doesn't store anything | None `node.batch-poster.data-poster.wait-for-l1-finality` | only treat a transaction as confirmed after L1 finality has been achieved (recommended) | `true`
-`node.batch-poster.disable-das-fallback-store-data-on-chain` | If unable to batch to DAS, disable fallback storing data on chain | None
+`node.batch-poster.disable-dap-fallback-store-data-on-chain` | If unable to batch to DA provider, disable fallback storing data on chain | None
 `node.batch-poster.enable` | enable posting batches to l1 | None
 `node.batch-poster.error-delay` | duration                                                                 how long to delay after error posting batch | `10s`
 `node.batch-poster.extra-batch-gas` | uint                                                                 use this much more gas than estimation says is necessary to post batches | `50000`